1qubit-org/starface-modules/bin/module-reloader/README.md

 Manually import the `1QBmoduleReloader_v...sfm` file to your STARFACE server and create a module instance (configuration) of it.
 Name it as you like but note the instance name, we need it later.

 ## Usage
 As the module uses the xml-rpc interface of the STARFACE server you have to generate the auth string first.
-Therefor you need the loginID and the password of a STARFACE user and a hashing tool, e.g. https://gchq.github.io/CyberChef/#recipe=SHA2('512',64,160).
+Therefore, you need the loginID and the password of a STARFACE user and a hashing tool, e.g. https://gchq.github.io/CyberChef/#recipe=SHA2('512',64,160).

 ### Generating the auth hash
-First you hash the password, than you take the hash of the password and prefix it with the loginID and an asterisk and hash this string again.
+First you hash the password, then you take the hash of the password and prefix it with the loginID and an asterisk and hash this string again.

 1. SHA512(password)
 2. SHA512(loginID*passwordHash)